Doc077/melonly-php/README.md

 #### `/database`

 In this directory are created database migrations.
-You can also store `sqlite` database here.
+You can store `sqlite` database here.

 #### `/frontend`